zswaff/advent/README.md

 # Advent of Code Solutions
 ## Next Steps
-0. chmod 755 sln.py
-0. Update requirements.txt
 0. Finish 2018 problems
+0. Update requirements.txt and centralize imports
 0. Fix TODOs
 0. Migrate all problems to use [aocd](https://github.com/wimglenn/advent-of-code-data)
 0. Migrate all search problems to use search.py